-Chimichurri Hasselback Potatoes are roasted to perfection and topped with a fresh herb and garlic sauce to make the most delectable side dish for your table.
+A Chimichurri Hasselback Potatoes recipe of roasted to perfection and topped with a fresh herb and garlic sauce to make the most delectable side dish for your table.
 Vegan and gluten free!

-I'm finally jumping on the hasselback potato bandwagon with this recipe for Chimichurri Hasselback Potatoes.
+I'm finally jumping on the hasselback potato bandwagon with this Chimichurri Hasselback Potatoes recipe.
 They are the perfect side dish, or vegan/vegetarian main dish, simple and easy to put together and downright tasty!

 J and I have been celebrating the end of winter by grilling out almost every single night.
 I freaking heart grilling so much.
 There is nothing better then sitting outside, grilling a bunch of meat and veggies while sipping on a glass...ahem...bottle of red wine.